-Among his many books are Getting the Message: A Plan for Interpreting and Applying the Bible (P&R, 1996); Putting the Truth to Work: The Theory and Practice of Biblical Application (P&R, 2001); The Life of a God-Made Man (Crossway, 2001); and commentaries on Matthew, James, and 1 Peter in P&R’s Reformed Expository Commentaries series.
+Among his many books are ” rel=”noopener noreferrer”>Putting the Truth to Work: The Theory and Practice of Biblical Application (P&R, 2001); The Life of a God-Made Man (Crossway, 2001); and commentaries on Matthew, ” rel=”noopener noreferrer”>1 Peter in P&R’s Reformed Expository Commentaries series.
 He is also a contributing blogger for The Gospel Coalition.

 7 Questions on Matthew in the Reformed Expository Commentary Series

 Recently, Dr. Doriani graciously answered my questions about his Matthew commentary.
 Readers will learn how this commentary came to be, what is unique about it among Matthew commentaries, and how the project edified him personally.

 1. What previous research and/or personal interests led you to this project and helped prepare you to write this commentary on Matthew?

 I taught a seminary course in the Gospels for many years and chose to use Matthew as the focal point of the study.
 I also preached through the book of Matthew at my church over a span of almost two years.